GENERATION OF METEOROLOGICAL LOADS

 TABLE OF WIND LOAD PARAMETERS

-After the wind loads have been generated, all the data related to their calculation is available in the Table Browser under Loads/ Wind load on substructures.
-Wind load parameters summarize the values that are not load case specific.
-Wind load case parameters summarize load case specific parameters for each wind load case.
+After the wind loads have been generated, all the data related to their calculation is available in the Table Browser.
+Wind load parameters summarize the values that are not load case specific while wind load case parameters summarize load case specific parameters for each wind load case.
 These parameters are grouped by the zones generated on the selected load panels.

 WIND MODULE